donders-research-data-management/rdm-ontology-di/doc/help/user-manual/transfer-data/cyberduck.rst

 Transferring Data
 -----------------

-After your login, you will see four directories: one for each organisational unit of the Radboud University.
+After your login, you will see a number of directories: one for each organisational unit of the ${organizationDescription}.

 .. figure:: images/cd7.png